 We've all heard the cliché, “the more the merrier.”
 Or better yet, “Everything is better with friends.”
 But, when it comes to a group ski weekend, your good intentions can be easily thwarted by frustration, cost, and bad company.
 Some clever planning, however, can ensure your group trip goes smoothly—and when it does, you can take all the credit.
-Just follow these tips, and you’ll be well on your way to stress-free slopes.
+Just ask yourself these questions and follow these tips, and you’ll be well on your way to stress-free slopes.

 To start, assess your own goals for the weekend.
-Are you itching for an resort life only served at places such as Aspen Highlands, CO or Jackson Hole, WY?
+Are you itching for a resort life only served at places such as Aspen Highlands, Colorado or Jackson Hole, Wyoming?
 Are stellar nights of après entertainment a higher priority than a fun day on skis?
 Having a clear vision for your weekend trip will help you make decisions such as where and when to ski.
 And, if you’re planning a large group trip, making these decisions before inviting people will save time and limit disagreement.

 Be careful who you invite.
 The best adventure buddies have similar goals and skills, and compatible communication styles.
 Sound complicated?
 Make it simple by choosing people you have successfully traveled with in the past.